oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 }
 ```

-Create the configuration class `SpringBootGraphQlApiConfig` in the root package as well, defining a reactive transaction manager required for reactive Neo4j:
+Create a configuration class named `SpringBootGraphQlApiConfig` in the root package as well, defining a reactive transaction manager required for reactive Neo4j:

 __SpringBootGraphQlApiConfig.java__
 ```java